LeChatErrant/async/README.md

 ### Promise

-Promises are still currently in development! ;)
+> Promises are still currently in development! ;) I'm actually working on callbacks, and their Thread version will come soon

 Promise is a wrapper around an asynchronous task.
-This task can be handle with a crystal Fiber, a Thread, or a Process, respectively with FiberPromise, ThreadPromise, and ProcessPromise.
+This task can be handled with a crystal Fiber, a Thread, or a Process, respectively with FiberPromise, ThreadPromise, and ProcessPromise.

 It is build on the Promise model of Javascript (ES6), and allow multiple action with it